Completely mixed linear games and irreducibility concepts for Z-transformations over self-dual cones: Abstract

 \section{Abstract}

-In the setting of a self-dual cone in a finite dimensional inner product space, we consider (zero-sum) linear games.
+In the setting of a self-dual cone in a finite-dimensional inner product space, we consider (zero-sum) linear games.
 In our previous work \cite{gowda-value, gowda-ravindran}, we showed that a $Z$-transformation with positive value is completely mixed.
-In the present paper, we consider the case when the value is zero.
-Motivated by the result (in the classical setting) that a $Z$-matrix with value zero is completely mixed if and only if it is irreducible, we formulate our general results based on the concepts of cone-irreducibility and space-irreducibility.
-In the setting of a symmetric cone (in a Euclidean Jordan algebra), we show that the space-irreducibility condition is necessary for a $Z$-transformation with value zero to be completely mixed and that it is sufficient when the $Z$-transformation is the difference of a Lyapunov-like transformation and a positive transformation.
-Additionally, we show that cone-irreducibility and space-irreducibility are equivalent for a positive transformation on a symmetric cone.
+The present paper considers the case when the value is zero.
+Motivated by the matrix game result that a $Z$-matrix with value zero is completely mixed if and only if it is irreducible, we formulate our general results based on the concepts of cone-irreducibility and space-irreducibility.
+While the concept of cone-irreducibility for a positive linear transformation is well-known, we introduce space-irreducibility for a general linear transformation by reformulating the irreducibility concept of Elsner \cite{elsner}.
+Our main result is that for a $Z$-transformation with value zero, space-irreducibility is necessary and sufficient for the completely mixed property.
+We also extend a recent result of Parthasarathy et al. \cite{parthasarathy et al} on matrix games with value zero to the setting of a symmetric cone (in a Euclidean Jordan algebra).
+Additionally, we present a refined cone/space-irreducibility result for positive transformations on symmetric cones.